gavinvangent/socket-packet/README.md

 ```

 Caveats:
 - Please make sure you know about UDP length limits and how nodejs errors out when misconfigured.
 UDP has a min and max length per os.
 Please ensure you use safe values, else socket-packet will throw errors (as thrown by nodejs' udp module).
-You may notice that i used `8192` in my examples.
-I feel this value is a safe value all round, but you may use your own defined value
+You may notice that I used `8192` in my examples: I feel this value is a safe value all round, but you may use your own defined value